tonsky/FiraCode/README.md

 ### Problem

 Programmers use a lot of symbols, often encoded with several characters.
-For the human brain, sequences like `->`, `<=` or `:=` are single logical tokens, even if they take two or three characters on the screen.
-Your eye spends a non-zero amount of energy to scan, parse and join multiple characters into a single logical one.
+For the human brain, sequences like `->`, `<=`, or `:=` are single logical tokens, even if they take two or three characters on the screen.
+Your eye spends a non-zero amount of energy to scan, parse, and join multiple characters into a single logical one.
 Ideally, all programming languages should be designed with full-fledged Unicode symbols for operators, but that’s not the case yet.

 ### Solution

 Fira Code is a free monospaced font containing ligatures for common programming multi-character combinations.
-This is just a font rendering feature: underlying code remains ASCII-compatible.
+This is just a font rendering feature: the underlying code remains ASCII-compatible.
 This helps to read and understand code faster.
 For some frequent sequences like `..` or `//`, ligatures allow us to correct spacing.

 ### Download & Install